 Hallmarq and ESG – an Introduction

-With a mission to improve the lives of animals and the people who care for them, Hallmarq strives to increase access to advanced imaging technology through awareness, education, and affordable and safe veterinary products.
+With a mission to improve the lives of animals and of the people who care for them, Hallmarq strives to increase access to advanced imaging technology through awareness, education, and affordable and safe veterinary products.

 “In supporting our customers, we recognize that how we do business is as important as what we do.
 Internally, we work to minimize the environmental footprint of our products and services, while investing in our employees to keep them safe and help them develop their careers.
 Externally, we work collaboratively with our customers and suppliers to provide innovative technologies that benefit animal health.”Mick Crosthwaite, CEO Hallmarq Veterinary Imaging